b6tang/ai201-project3-takemeter/planning.md

 ### Annotation assistance:
 ChatGPT was used to discuss taxonomy wording and selected difficult annotation cases.
 I reviewed the final retained examples against the written decision rule rather than treating an AI suggestion as an automatic final label.
 The final dataset contains no synthetic examples.

 ### Failure analysis:

 After evaluation, I used ChatGPT to help identify candidate patterns among the fine-tuned model’s wrong predictions.
-I verified the final conclusions by checking the confusion matrix and manually reviewing the 13 wrong predictions.
-The final analysis focuses on the model’s failure to predict Reasoned Analysis and its tendency to confuse discussion-style Reaction posts with Help-Seeking.
+I verified the final conclusions by checking the confusion matrix and manually reviewing all 11 wrong predictions.

+The final analysis focuses on the model’s tendency to over-predict Help-Seeking.
+It correctly identified one Reasoned Analysis post and three Reaction posts, but classified three Reasoned Analysis posts and six Reaction posts as Help-Seeking.
+It also missed two Help-Seeking posts when their frustrated tone resembled Reaction.

 ---